danilogr/CameraStreamer/README.md

-# CameraStreamer
+# DataPipe?
-CameraStreamer is an easy-to-use camera streamer with special support for RGB+D streams.
+Data acquisition, manipulation, integration, and storage is at the core of most interactive cross device (XD) prototypes.

+DataPipe is a swiss-army knife tool that makes that easy!

-## Building CameraStreamer
+## Building DataPipe
  - Install [vcpkg](https://github.com/microsoft/vcpkg#quick-start-windows)
  - Use `vcpkg` to install the following packages:
  - **boost** `vcpkg install boost:x64-windows`